Intelligent Packet Buffering on ASR9000 4th Generation Ethernet Line cards

 Intelligent dynamic packet buffer management

-With Ethernet interface speeds transitioning from 10Gbps to 100Gbps or even 400Gbps, the demand for packet buffering has exploded to hundreds of GBs of high bandwidth memory.
-This is several orders of magnitude higher than what the current memory technologies can provide at reasonable price and power consumption.
-The ASR9000 4th Generation Ethernet linecards are at the forefront of this transition, providing a dynamic, shared packet buffer design that replaces the less efficient and rigid static allocation.
+With Ethernet interface speeds transitioning from 10Gbps to 100Gbps or even 400Gbps, and denser line cards, the system demand for packet buffering has exploded to up to hundreds of GBs of high bandwidth memory.
+This is several orders of magnitude higher than what the current HBM technologies can provide at a reasonable cost and power consumption.
+The ASR9000 4th Generation Ethernet line cards are addressing this transition, by implementing a dynamic, shared packet buffer behavior.

-The new solution enables the HBM to maximize burst absorption through on-demand buffer allocation, while sharing resources among all network ports that are part of the same Network Processor (NP).
-As an example, this enables an HBM memory that could only provide 50 ms of per-port buffering in a static buffer management model to buffer up to 100ms, when not all ports on the NP are congested.
-Moreover, the 4th Generation NP offers flexible programming capabilities that ensure:
+The new approach enables the HBM to maximize burst absorption through on-demand buffer allocation, while sharing resources among all network ports that are part of the same Network Processor (NP).
+As an example, this enables an HBM memory that could provide 50ms of per-port buffering in a static buffer management model to buffer up to 100ms, when not all ports on the NP are congested.
+Moreover, the 4th Generation NP offers flexible packet buffer allocation while ensuring:

 guaranteed 10 ms of port buffering on all ports